mblue9/biocedam-cofest-2025/README.md

 - Review the EDAM terms it suggests - do they make sense?
 - Suggest improvements to the prompts or tag mappings
 - Join discussions on how software in your field should be described
-- We’ll be on-site (Maria & Sebastian) and happy to guide you through setup or answer questions.
-Just drop by!
+- We’ll be on site (Maria and Sebastian) and happy to guide you through setup or answer questions, feel free to drop by.

 ## Input

 - [Google doc here](https://docs.google.com/document/d/1wc6Gt0zsrNWJkL13Fp3GvMOtoj2rDxCBgFnqbLnhuxU/edit?usp=sharing).
 Feel free to add your name if you're interested in this project, and to start connecting with others.
 You're also welcome to add any questions or comments.

 ## Links

 - [biocEDAM on GitHub](https://github.com/vjcitn/biocEDAM)
 - [BioHackathon 2024 Preprint](https://osf.io/preprints/biohackrxiv/dsgnw_v1)
 - [Background blog post on EDAM tagging](https://blog.bioconductor.org/posts/2025-07-18-edam/)